HP Voyager: Programming

 The HP Voyager series calculator are keystroke programmable, meaning that it can remember and later execute sequences of keystrokes to solve particular problems of interest to the user.
 These keystroke programs, in addition to performing any operation normally available on the keyboard, can also make use of conditional and unconditional branching and looping instructions, allowing programs to perform repetitive operations and make decisions.

 The available programming features differentiate between the various HP Voyager series calculator systems.

 Legacy

+Models

-The HP-12C and its derivatives remains in widespread use today and is still available from Hewlett-Packard.
-The long-discontinued HP-15C was re-released in a "Limited Edition" in 2011 that has again been discontinued.
+The HP-12C and its derivatives remain in widespread use today and is still available from Hewlett-Packard.

+In 2011, the long-discontinued HP-15C was re-released as a "Limited Edition" that has since again been discontinued.

+In 2023, the HP-15C was briefly released one more time as a Collector's Edition.

 Emulators

 Official emulators for the 12C and 15C are commercially available from Hewlett-Packard for Android and iOS devices.

+Simulators

+There are many software simulations of HP calculators, including Voyager-series devices.
+The WRPN Calculator, a public domain open-source HP-16C simulator, is one of the oldest active software projects of this type.
+Jovial Reverse Polish Notation Calculators is another project that has developed a cleanroom, open source implementation of the HP 15C and 16C calculators and has released a browser interface as well as installable applications for various platforms.

 Clones

-In 2011, the continued popularity of the Voyager series among users prompted SwissMicros to produce a series of credit-card-sized calculators looking like miniature versions of their HP equivalents and running the original HP firmware in an emulator on a modern calculator hardware.
+In 2011, the continued popularity of the Voyager series among users prompted SwissMicros (originally called RPN-Calc) to produce a series of credit-card-sized calculators looking like miniature versions of their HP equivalents and running the original HP firmware in an emulator on a modern calculator hardware.
 The series consisted of the DM10, DM11, DM12, DM15 and DM16.
 All calculators used the same hardware, but differ in keyboard and firmware (which can be changed with an upgrade port).
 After the introduction of the larger DM15L, DM41L and DM16L in 2015, the DM11L was added in January 2016 with the DM12L following in February.
 A limited production run for a DM10L was planned for 2019.